New HIV diagnoses at alarmingly high levels in the European Region despite progress in EU/EEA

 1 in 7 people living with HIV in the EU/EEA are not aware of their HIV status

-Almost 30 000 newly diagnosed HIV infections were reported by the 31 European Union and European Economic Area (EU/EEA) countries in 2015, according to data published today by ECDC and the WHO Regional Office for Europe.
+Almost 30 000 newly diagnosed HIV infections were reported by the 31 European Union and European Economic Area (EU/EEA) countries in 2015, according to data published by ECDC and the WHO Regional Office for Europe.
+This is similar to the observed notification trends in the last decade.
+One reason for this persistent HIV epidemic: ECDC estimates that currently around 122 000 people living with HIV across the region are unaware of their infection.
+The estimated time between HIV infection and diagnosis is four years.

 Europe records highest number of new HIV cases in 2014